shoeiedibistl/autopainting-calc/README.md

 9. Highlighting elements of the parts list when hovering over the corresponding part of the SVG image (car body part);
 10. Select all parts by clicking on the “Select entire body” button;
 11. Clear all parts and reset selected values when you click on the reset button.
+12. Counter of selected parts with variable word ending.
-12. A popup prompting you to sign up for checkup in service when the user is inside the block with a calculator for a specified time (5 sec in this example).
+13. A popup prompting you to sign up for checkup in service when the user is inside the block with a calculator for a specified time (5 sec in this example).
 If he leaves the block before the popup timer expires, the timer is canceled and the popup is not shown.